Private atrial flutter diagnosis

 • Chest pain

+So how is atrial flutter diagnosed?
 If you have symptoms or concerns, we'll confirm an appointment with a leading cardiac specialist within 24 hours of you getting in touch.
+A specialist can help deliver an accurate diagnosis with an atrial flutter ECG and fast pathway to atrial flutter treatment.

 The main cause of atrial flutter is abnormal electrical signals in the heart that lead to changes in the heart's rhythm.
 It can also be associated with other underlying conditions, including:

 If you have one or more of these conditions, it doesn't mean you will experience atrial flutter.
-If you have any concerns, it's recommended that you speak to a doctor.
+If you have any concerns, it's recommended that you speak to a doctor who can refer you to a specialist for an atrial flutter ECG.

 While atrial flutter is more common in those over the age of 50, there are other risks that may increase the likelihood of the condition developing.
 These include: